The Department of English sponsors three writing-contests annually:

 The Nixeon Civille Handy Poetry Contest

 The Handy award was established in 1982 and is supported by funds donated by the late Nixeon Civille Handy.
 Mrs. Handy was the Dean of Women at Wenatchee Valley College; upon her retirement, she studied poetry with some of the Northwest’s leading poets at the University of Washington.
 She was a member of the Pacific Writers’ Conference, published her poetry in numerous literary journals, and has two volumes of poetry, Earth House (1978) and River as Metaphor: Poems (1991).
-Mrs. Handy established the prize in memory of her son, Bruce, who was an alumnus of the university.
+Mrs. Handy established the prize on the occasion of her 50th wedding anniversary.

 The Sandler Critical Essay Contest